dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 Therefore, two things are necessary to generate biologically meaningful sequences from the soup of stochasicity.
 The first is a scoring function that attributes each sequence with a score, where the score encodes some notion of "better".
 In biology, the score is fitness -- a small number of possible DNA molecules improve an organisms chance of survival but the vast majority don't.
 The second is a method that can quickly find higher scoring, or "better", sequences from the soup of incredibly unlikely ones.

 In context of human language, the score of a sequence of words $x$ is given by an LLM, such as ChatGPT or Claude.
 The LLM scoring function $f_\theta$ assigns a probability to each possible sequence out of the universe of all possible sequences $x \in X$.
-Therefore, an LLM is an approximating density for the set of sequences $x \in X$, conditional on the model parameters $\theta$ and input context $c$, $\hat{p}(x \mid \theta)$, that minimizes the difference between natural language and our ability to approximate it
+Therefore, an LLM is an approximating density for the set of sequences $x \in X$, conditional on the model parameters $\theta$ and input context $c$, $\hat{p}(x \mid \theta,c)$, that minimizes the difference between natural language and our ability to approximate it

 $$p(x) \approx \hat{p}(x \mid \theta)$$